somenath203/Scholar-Sync/README.md

    Get personalized study plans based on your syllabus and learning style.
 This feature creates a structured path to help you stay on track, make steady progress, and reach your study goals.

 2. **Topic-Based QnA Generator**
    Easily create question-and-answer sets for any topic.
-Just enter the topic and a description, and Scholar Sync will provide 10 questions with answers tailored to fit your needs.
+Just enter the topic and a description, and Scholar Sync will provide 10 questions with answers customized to fit your needs.

 3. **YouTube Study Guides**
    Save and organize useful YouTube videos for quick access.
 This feature lets you manage educational videos that help in your studies, so you have all your learning resources in one place.

+4. **Pagination**
+   For ease of navigation, each section—roadmaps, essential YouTube links, and QnAs—is paginated, displaying 3 items per page.
+This keeps the interface clean and makes it easier for users to browse content step-by-step.

+5. **Content Deletion**
+   Users can delete any specific roadmap, QnA, or YouTube resource they’ve created, giving them full control over their content.

 ### Admin Features